 The last stage of pipeline constitutes a small subset of variants which have successfully passed through the main filtering stages and require finer analysis which is enabled by providing an even greater context to compare the variants.
 Additional annotation relates to the downstream effects of said variants such as structure, function, and expression.

-Isoform Context, Translates gene isoforms into their RefSeq nomenclature counterparts.}
+Isoform Context.
+Translates gene isoforms into their RefSeq nomenclature counterparts.

-Protein Context, Assigns protein annotation information from UniProt sources to assign information related protein domain.
+Protein Context.
+Assigns protein annotation information from UniProt sources to assign information related protein domain.

-Gene Expression, Organ and tissue-specific data from the Encode GNF Atlas2 database is provided along with expression ratios which can be further filtered against user-specified limits.}
+Gene Expression.
+Organ and tissue-specific data from the Encode GNF Atlas2 database is provided along with expression ratios which can be further filtered against user-specified limits.

-Transcription Factor, Variants that fall within a transcription factor encoding gene are outlined (and optionally filtered).}

-House Keeping, Genes with known house-keeping function are additionally outlined here.

-Discussion
+Additional extended annotations could be added in the future developments of HSAP, such as: filtering house-keeping genes, transcription factors, alternative splicing sites and many others.

+Results

 \figbottom{fig:result}{images/keep/control_result.jpg}

-{The progression of output variants through the core annotation stages under an autosomal recessuve inheritance filter for 5 affected individuals, 3 of which are siblings.
+{The progression of output variants through the core annotation stages under an autosomal recessive inheritance filter for 5 affected individuals, 3 of which are siblings.
 Linkage data was utilized and novel variants were selected due to the rarity of the phenotype.}

 Pipeline Results and Inheritance Modelling

+First Case

 Three families presented with an autosomal recessive phenotype of proteinuria and hyperinsulinism, with whole-genome sequencing being performed upon the affected members of each pedigree.
 From the 5 affected VCF input data acquired, 3 were siblings permitting the use of variant-level filtering.

-Each VCF file comprised of approximately 270,000 variants (SNPs and InDels) and were profiled against a gene map at the first annotation step via GenePender that comprised of exons, introns, 5' and 3' UTR, and essential splice sites (5bp).
+Each VCF file comprised of approximately 270,000 variants (SNPs and InDels) and were profiled against a gene map at the first annotation step via Adding Genes module that comprised of exons, introns, 5' and 3' UTR, and essential splice sites (5bp).

-As much as 90\% of variants were deemed wholly intergenic and filtered at the annotation stage, leaving a drastically reduced subset of approximately 30,000 potentially informative variants.
+As much as 90% of variants were deemed wholly intergenic and filtered at the annotation stage, leaving a drastically reduced subset of approximately 30,000 potentially informative variants.
 Following the VCF depicted in Fig 7, a further 4,544 variants are discarded as a result of the autosomal recessive filter which searched for homozygous or compound heterozygous variants alone, due to the lack of parental input data to further pre-screen for Mendelian variants.
 Sibling filtering at the common variant-level assisted in this regard, and the remaining genes were bisected between pedigrees through the use of the common gene filter.